Downloads

 Mender Gateway

 Mender Gateway is only available in the Mender Enterprise plan.
-See the Mender features page for an overview of all Mender plans and features.
+See the Mender plans page for an overview of all Mender plans and features.

 Mender offers Mender Gateway which enables managing and deploying OTA updates to devices on the local network from a gateway device.